semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

 </Steps>

-Once you're done these following things will happen:
+Once you're done the following things will happen:

 - The project is created and linked to your repository
 - The selected individuals are invited into your organization and granted access to the project